syncfusion-content/wpf-docs/wpf/DataGrid/Unbound-Column.md

 </tr>
 </table>

-If the [GridUnBoundColumn.EditTemplate](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridTemplateColumn~EditTemplate.html) not defined then the `UnboundTextColumn**`** set as default cell type of `GridUnBoundColumn`.
+If the [GridUnBoundColumn.EditTemplate](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridTemplateColumn~EditTemplate.html) not defined then the `UnboundTextColumn` set as default cell type of `GridUnBoundColumn`.
-If `GridUnBoundColumn.EditTemplate` property defined then `UnBoundTemplateColumn` set as cell type of `GridUnBoundColumn`
+If `GridUnBoundColumn.EditTemplate` property defined then `UnBoundTemplateColumn` set as cell type of `GridUnBoundColumn`.

 ### Overriding Existing CellType

 You can customize the unbound row cell behavior by overriding existing renderer and replace the default one in [SfDataGrid.CellRenderers](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~CellRenderers.html).

-In the below code snippet, [GridUnBoundCellTextBoxRenderer](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.Cells.GridUnBoundCellTextBoxRenderer.html) is customized to change the foreground and replaced the default renderer with customized renderer in `SfDataGrid.CellRenderer` collection.
+In the below code snippet, [GridUnBoundCellTextBoxRenderer](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.Cells.GridUnBoundCellTextBoxRenderer.html) is customized to change the `foreground` and replaced the default renderer with customized renderer in `SfDataGrid.CellRenderer` collection.

 {% tabs %}
 {% highlight c# %}